-3.1 To be registered as a Research Student a candidate must possess one of the following qualifications:

-- a degree of a university in the United Kingdom or the Republic of Ireland; - a degree awarded by the former C.N.A.A.; - a Diploma in Technology awarded by the former N.C.T.A.; - a Diploma with Honours of the former Loughborough College of Technology; - the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate on the recommendation of a Faculty Board; - an acceptable equivalent degree from an international university. - any other equivalent qualification approved by a Faculty Board.

-3.2 Candidates must possess an English Language qualification acceptable to the University.

-3.3 Any candidate may be required by an Associate Dean (Research), prior to registration, to pass written and/or oral examinations set at first degree level which may be preceded by a preliminary course of study.
+- 3.1 To be registered as a Research Student a candidate must possess one of the following qualifications: - a degree of a university in the United Kingdom or the Republic of Ireland; - a degree awarded by the former C.N.A.A.; - a Diploma in Technology awarded by the former N.C.T.A.; - a Diploma with Honours of the former Loughborough College of Technology; - the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate; an acceptable equivalent degree from an international university. - any other equivalent qualification approved by Senate - 3.2 Candidates must possess an English Language qualification acceptable to the University. - 3.3 Any candidate may be required by an Associate Dean (Research), prior to registration, to pass written and/or oral examinations set at first degree level which may be preceded by a preliminary course of study.